-- 4.1 There have been two high profile failings in relation to Local Authority Trading Companies in recent times (Nottingham City Council and London Borough of Croydon) and the findings from these two cases naturally has prompted other local authority bodies such as the Combined Authority to reflect on whether it has confidence in the oversight and audit arrangements in place to ensure that it interest in the good governance of its subsidiaries, and its relationship to them, is promoted. - 4.2 The two high profile failings in relation to Local Authority Trading Companies, referred to in 4.1 above, have potential relevance to the Combined Authority and these are highlighted below: - The London Borough of Croydon's investments in its subsidiaries involved complex commercial transactions based on business cases taken to cabinet where they received very little challenge, including questioning: - The impact of each scheme on the long-term financial position of the council - Increased borrowing to schemes within a Revolving Fund with little regard to whether previous borrowing to the scheme had delivered intended benefits - Whether third parties' financial positions remained sound before providing further borrowing - Updated risk assessment to reflect changing market conditions - Little evidence of members challenging breaches of its own prudential indicators (as part of its Treasury Management Strategy).
-With the lack of challenge indicating that specialist training for members is needed - A subsidiary company had not registered as a Shared Ownership Provider indicating a lack of understanding of regulatory requirements - Breaching of the original business case that the company should not be more than 50% financed by the Council - Continued delay by a subsidiary being self-financing and repaying loans to determine whether the council could afford to continue its investments
+- 4.1 The two high profile failings in relation to Local Authority Trading Companies, referred to in 3.2 above, have potential relevance to the Combined Authority and these are highlighted below: - The London Borough of Croydon's investments in its subsidiaries involved complex commercial transactions based on business cases taken to cabinet where they received very little challenge, including questioning: - The impact of each scheme on the long-term financial position of the council - Increased borrowing to schemes within a Revolving Fund with little regard to whether previous borrowing to the scheme had delivered intended benefits - Whether third parties' financial positions remained sound before providing further borrowing - Updated risk assessment to reflect changing market conditions - Little evidence of members challenging breaches of its own prudential indicators (as part of its Treasury Management Strategy).
+With the lack of challenge indicating that specialist training for members is needed - A subsidiary company had not registered as a Shared Ownership Provider indicating a lack of understanding of regulatory requirements - Breaching of the original business case that the company should not be more than 50% financed by the Council - Continued delay by a subsidiary being self-financing and repaying loans to determine whether the council could afford to continue its investments - Loan covenants not being met by subsidiaries e.g. requiring audited accounts within 90 days of the year end, interest payments due but not paid, loan repayments not received by the due date - Increasing complexity of the group structures, the interaction between subsidiaries and the longer-term financial impact on the Council not being clearly understood - A subsidiary being dissolved by compulsory strike off for failure to comply with filing accounts - The Authority failing to establish adequate arrangements to govern its interests in subsidiaries

-- Loan covenants not being met by subsidiaries e.g. requiring audited accounts within 90 days of the year end, interest payments due but not paid, loan repayments not received by the due date - Increasing complexity of the group structures, the interaction between subsidiaries and the longer-term financial impact on the Council not being clearly understood - A subsidiary being dissolved by compulsory strike off for failure to comply with filing accounts - The Authority failing to establish adequate arrangements to govern its interests in subsidiaries - 4.3 Links to the reports of the failings at Nottingham City Council and the London Borough of Croydon can be found here:
+4.2 Links to the reports of the failings at Nottingham City Council and the London Borough of Croydon can be found here: